Dryer - Heat Management Systems

 Sensor Dry Plus / HE Sensor Dry

-• GE's most advanced heat management system, ever!
+• GE Appliances' most advanced heat management system, ever!
 Dries clothes 20% faster than the Sensor Dry system on past models.

-• The Sensor Dry Plus sensors are located in the front dryer wall just as the past Sensor Dry system.
+• The Sensor Dry Plus sensors are located in the front of the Dryer wall just as the past Sensor Dry system.
 What makes it more sensitive is that it is sensing every second as compared to every couple of minutes.

-• Dual thermistors precisely measures temperature and helps to maintain a more even heat and temperature inside the dryer drum.
+• Dual thermistors precisely measure the temperature and help to maintain a more even heat and temperature inside the Dryer drum.

 Sensor Dry

-• The electronic sensor dryers contain an accurate method of drying clothes.
+• The electronic sensor Dryers contain a very accurate method for drying clothes.
 An electronic sensor board with moisture-sensing "fingers" actually touches the clothes every couple of minutes to determine their moisture content.
 The sensing system terminates the dry cycle when the clothes have reached approximately 2% moisture retention.

-• 25% more accurate and shorter than ATC system.
+• 25% more accurate and shorter than the ATC system.

 Automatic Temperature Control (ATC)

-• This automatic dry control may increase the life of fabric by helping to prevent over-drying.
-The automatic temperature control (ATC) system continuously senses the temperature of the air in the dryer drum and determines the amount of time necessary to dry a load of clothes.
+• The Automatic Temperature Control may increase the life of fabric by helping to prevent over-drying.
+The Automatic Temperature Control (ATC) system continuously senses the temperature of the air in the Dryer drum and determines the amount of time necessary to dry a load of clothes.

 • The heat will turn off and on throughout the cycle a number of times.
 This is normal.